It's Broadcast Excellence, as you've come to know and love it, here on the one and only Excellence in Broadcasting Network.

 Same thing with Dingy Harry.

-All this is all this was a noise being made, all these conservatives.
+All this was a noise that was being made, all these conservatives.

 It wasn't hard for conservative Democrats to out conservative Republicans because Republicans didn't have the guts to be conservative.

-And uh and so everybody's expecting now that you're asking, well, what about their constituents?
+And so everybody's expecting, now you're asking, well, what about their constituents?

-What about their well that that's up to the Republicans to take advantage of if these conservative Democrats and the only reason Pelosi put them up, this is why she's gonna be speaker, it was her strategy.
+If these conservative Democrats, and the only reason Pelosi put them up, this is why she's going to be Speaker.

 This was a pretty good example of voter fraud.